Laminator: Verifiable ML Property Cards using Hardware-assisted Attestations: : Framework Design

 \section{\method: Framework Design}

-We present \method, a framework to generate verifiable ML property cards using ML property attestation.
-We identify hardware-assisted ML property attestations using Trusted Execution Environments (TEEs) as the choice for realizing efficient, scalable and versatile ML property attestation.
+We present \method, a framework to generate verifiable ML property cards using ML property attestation from TEEs.
 TEEs already have the notion of hardware-assisted \emph{remote attestation} to prove local system or software configuration to a remote verifier.
-The trusted computing research community has extended this to the notion of \emph{property attestation}~\cite{propatt}, and recent developments by hardware vendors~\cite{amx,h100}, make it possible to run and train ML models efficiently inside TEEs.
+The trusted computing research community has extended this to the notion of \emph{property attestation}~\cite{propatt}, and recent developments by hardware vendors~\cite{amx,h100}, make it possible to train and run ML models efficiently inside TEEs.
 We are the first to propose a software framework for \emph{hardware-assisted ML property attestation}.

-\method establishes \textit{bindings} between key components: the model and its inputs/outputs, the model and its accuracy with respect to a test dataset, the model and its training dataset and configuration, and distributional properties of a dataset.
-Bindings are signed with the TEE's secret attestation key, yielding \emph{attestations}.
-As these can be generated by anyone with the requisite hardware, and validated by anyone, this approach is inherently scalable.
-They enable verifiers to draw conclusions about the model and training dataset properties during training and inference.
+\method establishes bindings between key components: \begin{enumerate*}[itemjoin={,\xspace},label=(\roman*)] \item the model and its inputs/outputs \item the model and its accuracy with respect to a test dataset \item the model and its training dataset and configuration \item and distributional properties of a dataset. \end{enumerate*} Bindings are signed with the TEE's secret attestation key, producing \emph{attestations}.
+Since these can be generated and validated by anyone with the requisite hardware, this approach is inherently scalable and allows verifiers to draw conclusions about the model and training dataset properties.
 We implement the different attestations described in Section~\ref{sec:attestations}.
 We revisit the completeness and how to extend \method for new attestations in Section~\ref{sec:discussions}.
 We now discuss the design and implementation of \method for \prover and \verifier.